London Unveiled: Explore the 5 Must-see Attractions

-London is one of the largest and most densely populated cities in the world.
+London is one of the world’s largest and most densely populated cities.
 Everyone wants to come to London.
-With some of the best art, entertainment, shopping, dining and history in the world, it is impossible to get bored in London.
-It is also a frequent stop on most backpacking holidays, European holidays or two-week holidays.
+With some of the best art, entertainment, shopping, dining, and history in the world, it is impossible to get bored in London.
+It is also a frequent stop on most backpacking, European, or two-week holidays.

 Big Ben